vicious-widgets/vicious/README.markdown

 **wtype**

+ - widget type or a function
- - one of the available widget types, see below for a list
+        - any of the available (default, or custom) widget types can be used here, see below for a list of those provided by Vicious
+ - function
+        - custom functions from your own "awesome" configuration can be registered as widget types, see the "Custom widget types" section

 **format**